Dyson vacuums and air purifiers are up to $200 off at this Memorial Day sale

 Dyson Ball Animal 2 ($379.99, originally $499.99; dyson.com)

 This full-size vacuum was built specifically for homes with pets.
-With unbeatable suction, a handy turbine tool and plenty of other features designed to pick up even ground-in pet hair, dirt and dander, you won't even be able to tell that your house is overrun with four-legged, furry friends.
+With its unbeatable suction, a handy turbine tool and plenty of other features designed to pick up even ground-in pet hair, dirt and dander, you won't even be able to tell that your house is overrun with four-legged, furry friends.

 ___________________________________________________________________________________________